-- attempt to access, search, or create accounts for any of our services by any means other than our publicly supported interfaces or as otherwise authorized by us, and that you will not sign up for more than two accounts for your own use regardless of the email address or name you use to register;
+- attempt to access, search, or create accounts for any of our services by any means other than our publicly supported interfaces or as otherwise authorized by us;

-- interfere with or disrupt (or attempt to interfere with or disrupt) the Community Edition Services, or gain (or attempt to gain) access to any Systems (as defined below) or networks that connect thereto (except as required to appropriately access and use the Community Edition Services);
+- interfere with or disrupt (or attempt to interfere with or disrupt) the Databricks Services, or gain (or attempt to gain) access to any Systems that connect thereto (except as required to appropriately access and use the Databricks Services);

-- use the Community Edition Services to violate the security or integrity of, or otherwise abuse, any application, computing device, system or network (each a “System”) of any party (including without limitation the Subscription Services), including but not limited to gaining unauthorized access to any System (including attempting to probe, scan, monitor, or test the vulnerability of a System), forging any headers or other parts of any message describing its origin or routing, interfering with the proper functioning of any System (including any deliberate attempt by any means to overload a System), implementing denial-of-service attacks (inundating a target with communications requests so it cannot respond effectively or at all to legitimate traffic), operating non-permissioned network services (including open proxies, mail relays or recursive domain name servers), using any means to bypass System usage limitations, or storing, transmitting or installing malicious code;
+- use the Databricks Services to violate the security or integrity of, or otherwise abuse, any System of any party (including without limitation the Subscription Services), including but not limited to gaining unauthorized access to any System (including attempting to probe, scan, monitor, or test the vulnerability of a System), forging any headers or other parts of any message describing its origin or routing, interfering with the proper functioning of any System (including any deliberate attempt by any means to overload a System), implementing denial-of-service attacks, operating non-permissioned network services (including open proxies, mail relays or recursive domain name servers), using any means to bypass System usage limitations, or storing, transmitting or installing malicious code;

-- use the Community Edition Services to distribute or facilitate the sending of unsolicited or unlawful (i) email or other messages, or (ii) promotions of any kind;
+- use the Databricks Services to distribute or facilitate the sending of unsolicited or unlawful (i) email or other messages, or (ii) promotions of any kind;

-- use the Community Edition Services to engage in or promote any other fraudulent, deceptive or illegal activities;
+- use the Databricks Services to engage in or promote any other fraudulent, deceptive or illegal activities;

-- use the Community Edition Services to process, store or transmit material, including any of Your Data, in violation of any law or any third party rights, including without limitation privacy rights;
+- use the Databricks Services to process, store or transmit material, including any Customer Data, in violation of any Law or any third party rights, including without limitation privacy rights;

-- disclose to any third party the results of any testing or benchmarking of the Community Edition Services that you might conduct unless preapproved by Databricks in writing (except to a contractor bound to maintain the confidentiality of such information and solely for the purposes of supporting your use of the Community Edition Services); or
+- disclose to any third party the results of any testing or benchmarking of the Databricks Services that you might conduct unless preapproved by Databricks in writing (except to a contractor bound to maintain the confidentiality of such information and solely for the purposes of supporting your use of the Databricks Services); or

-- use the Community Edition Services in hazardous or mission-critical circumstances or for uses requiring fail-safe performance, or where failure could lead to death, personal injury or environmental damage, and you further acknowledge that the Community Edition Services are not designed or intended for such use and Databricks bears no responsibility for any harmful impact resulting from such use.
+- use the Databricks Services in any circumstances where failure could lead to death, personal injury or environmental damage, and you further acknowledge that the Databricks Services are not designed or intended for such use.

-In general, users are expected to be active members within the Databricks community.
 If an account for which Databricks is providing Monthly PAYG Services is found to be inactive, the account may be suspended or terminated by Databricks, and any Customer Content relating to such account that is stored within the Subscription Services or other Databricks Systems may be deleted.
-Databricks will attempt to provide at least 30 days notice (in accordance with the Community Edition Terms of Service) prior to permanently deleting your account, unless we deem it necessary to suspend or terminate your account without notice.
+Databricks will provide at least 30 days’ notice (in accordance with the Agreement) prior to permanently deleting your account, unless we deem it reasonably necessary to suspend or terminate your account without notice.
 For the avoidance of doubt, if we determine that the email associated with your account is invalid (e.g., because it bounces upon our notification of inactivity), we may terminate your account without further notice.

 An account may be considered inactive if:

-- You have not logged into your account for at least six months;
+- No Customer Authorized User has logged into the account for at least six months;